NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Uncertainty-aware Global Planning

 \section{Uncertainty-aware Global Planning}

 Autonomous global planning for environment exploration and coverage is a core part of the NeBula architecture (see \autoref{fig:nebula_architecture}).
 NeBula formulates the autonomous exploration in unknown environments under motion and sensing uncertainty by a Partially Observable Markov Decision Process (POMDP), one of the most general models for sequential decision making.
-This formulation allows NeBula to jointly consider perception and control during planning in order to achieve higher level of resiliency in the real-world.
-In this section, we present NeBula's solution for global planning, PLGRIM (Probabilistic Local and Global Reasoning on Information roadMaps).
-For more details, please see \cite{kim2021plgrim} and \cite{AutoSpot}.
+This formulation allows NeBula to jointly consider sequential outcomes of perception and control at the planning phase in order to achieve higher levels of resiliency during the mission operation.
+In this section, we discuss our POMDP-based global planning, referred to as PLGRIM (Probabilistic Local and Global Reasoning on Information roadMaps).
+For more details, please see \cite{kim_plgrim_icaps_2021,AutoSpot,youtubespotpaper}.